John Jefferson (American football): San Diego Chargers

 Jefferson was a first-team All-Pro in each of the next two seasons and led the NFL in receiving yards (1,340) and receiving touchdowns (13) in 1980.
 He became the first NFL player with at least 1,000 yards receiving in each of his first three seasons.
 In a September 14, 1980, overtime game against the Oakland Raiders, played in San Diego, Jefferson out-leaped Lester Hayes for a throw from Dan Fouts.
 Jefferson landed at about the Oakland 3-yard line.
 Hayes stood over Jefferson, stunned that Jefferson had taken the ball away while Jefferson rolled untouched into the end zone, sealing a 30-24 San Diego Chargers' overtime victory.
 While in San Diego, Jefferson also became known as the "Space-Age Receiver" due to the futuristic-looking goggles he wore.
 With his acrobatic catches and fiery enthusiasm before games, he became a fan favorite in San Diego.
 Jefferson caught a pass in 44 of his 45 regular season starts with San Diego.
 He did not catch a pass on September 16, 1979, against the Buffalo Bills, who double-teamed him.
 The Chargers did not target him on any pass plays, but the attention he drew instead helped the team rush for 245 yards.

 Jefferson did not report to the Chargers in 1981 due to a contract dispute.
 He insisted that San Diego renegotiate his contract, contending that at least three other receivers in the league were paid more than him.
+Jefferson's contract would have paid him $75,000 in 1981, but the contract he signed upon being traded to Green Bay that paid him between $275,000-$300,000 per year over four seasons.